Ferguson gives thanks after a quiet night

 US celebrates Thanksgiving with parades, turkey

-NEW YORK (AP) — Millions of Americans across the country are marking the holiday with lots of turkey, football, parades and early shopping, while many overcoming some nasty weather and power outages.
-At the White House, President Barack Obama spent a quiet Thanksgiving with a traditional meal.
+NEW YORK (AP) — Millions of Americans across the country marked Thanksgiving Day with lots of turkey, football, parades and early shopping, while many overcame nasty weather, power outages and even being buried in the snow.
+At the White House, President Barack Obama spent a quiet holiday with a traditional meal.